better-auth/better-auth/README.md

 ### Why Better Auth

-Currently, the open-source libraries in the ecosystem often require a lot of additional code if you want anything beyond a basic login.
-Instead of just suggesting 3rd party services when that happens (which can be still be the right choice at times), I think we can do better as a community—hence, Better Auth.
+Authentication in the TypeScript ecosystem feels like a half-solved problem right now.
+Open-source libraries often requires a lot of additional code for anything beyond basic authentication.
+Rather than just pushing third-party services as the solution, I believe we can do better as a community—hence, Better Auth.

 ### Goals
 ****